 Finally the last 4 schemes we consider all link GWs to sources (convection or precipitation).
-Three are multiwaves schemes that have been developed independently from each other: LMDz, HadGEM2, and WACCM.
-Their versions used in QBOi are described in Lott and Guez (2013), Song and Chun (2005), and Richter et al. (2010b).
-One of these schemes uses the ultra simple version of the WMI scheme presented in Bushell et al. (2015) rather than the Scinocca (2003)'s version.
-Note that for both HadGEM2 and WACCM, we do not use the exact version used in the QBOi models but rather the offline versions developed by Kang et al. (2017) and Alexander et al. (2021), and which were adapted by these authors to interpret observations.
-Since the differences between the 3 multiwave schemes are too numerous, the reader is referred to the above mentionned papers.
-However, important differences can be outlined in the source term, the launching levels and the intrinsic phase speed of the launched waves (for the multiwave schemes see also table (3)).
-More specifically, in LMDz the choice is to relate the launched momentum flux to square precipitation $P_r^2$ consistent with linear theory before breaking (Lott and Guez, 2013) whereas in (Bushell et al., 2015) it is related to $\sqrt{P_r}$ (see Table 1).
-Furthermore in LMDz the waves are launched in the mid troposphere whereas in the UMGA7gws they are launched in the lower troposphere near the surface.
-In the HadGEM2 scheme (Song and Chun, 2005; Choi and Chun, 2011), the launched momentum flux is directly related to convective heating distributed in the vertical between the cloud bottom and cloud top, the launch altitude being at the cloud top.
-In this case the launch level can vary between 2km and 15km typically and the depth of the heating between 1km and 15km.
-We will take the same inputs used for the HadGEM2 scheme to run the WACCM scheme, using the version in Alexander et al. (2021).
-Note that in WACCM, the heating depth is one quarter of the cloud depth, and ranges between 1km and 4km typically.
-Final important differences are that in LMDz the intrinsic phase speeds are chosen randomly according to a Gaussian distribution with 0 mean value and 30m/s standard deviation, whereas in both UMGA7gws and WACCM absolute phase speed is used, with values uniformly distributed in the range $-100m/s < C{abs} < 100m/s$ .
+Three are multiwaves 133 schemes that have been developed independently from each other: LMDz, HadGEM2, and WACCM.
+Their versions 134 used in QBOi are described in Lott and Guez (2013), Song and Chun (2005), and Richter et al. (2010b).
+One of these 135 schemes uses the ultra simple version of the WMI scheme presented in Bushell et al. (2015) rather than the Scinocca 136 (2003)'s version.
+Note that for both HadGEM2 and WACCM, we do not use the exact version used in the QBOi 137 models but rather the offline versions developed by Kang et al. (2017) and Alexander et al. (2021), and which were 138 adapted by these authors to interpret observations.
+Since the differences between the 3 multiwave schemes are too 139 numerous, the reader is referred to the above mentionned papers.
+However, important differences can be outlined 140 in the source term, the launching levels and the intrinsic phase speed of the launched waves.
+More specifically, in 141 LMDz the choice is to relate the launched momentum flux to square precipitation P_r^2 consistent with linear theory 142 before breaking (Lott and Guez, 2013) whereas in (Bushell et al., 2015) it is related to $\sqrt{P_r}$ (see Table 1).
+Furthemore 143 in LMDz the waves are launched in the mid troposphere and in the UMGA7gws model whereas they are launched 144 in the lower troposphere near below 4km altitude.
+In the HadGEM2 scheme (Song and Chun, 2005; Choi and Chun, 145 2011), the launched momentum flux is directly related to convective heating distributed in the vertical between the 146 cloud bottom and cloud top, the launch altitude being at the cloud top.
+In this case the launch level can vary between 147 2km and 15km typically and the depth of the heating between 1km and 15km.
+We will take the same inputs used 148 for the HadGEM2 scheme to run the WACCM scheme, using the version in Alexander et al. (2021).
+Note that in 149 this paper the WACCM scheme was adapted and partly re-written to use direct satellite observations of convective heating.
+Also note that in WACCM, the heating depth is one quarter of the cloud depth, and ranges between 1km and 4km typically.
+Final important differences are that in LMDz the harmonics are chosen randomly according to a Gaussian distribution with 0 mean value and 30m/s standard deviation, whereas in both UMGA7gws and WACCM absolute phase speed is used, with values uniformly distributed in the range $-100m/s < C{abs} < 100m/s$.

-2.2 | Offline parameterization runs
+155 2.2 | Offline parameterization runs